ToLToL/kyverno-pod-security-admission/README.md

 ```

 3. `kubectl apply -f nginx_privileged.yaml`: the pod is created, no error message
-4. `k get events`: policy violations to an `audit` mode will trigger the addition of an audit annotation to the event recorded in the audit log
+4. `kubectl get events`: policy violations to an `audit` mode will trigger the addition of an audit annotation to the event recorded in the audit log
 ```
 LAST SEEN   TYPE      REASON             OBJECT                                                  MESSAGE pod-security-admission-audit-privileged   rules '[pod-security-admission-audit-privileged]' not satisfied on resource 'Pod/test/nginx'